adblockplus/web.adblockplus.org/README.md

 ### Pipeline test runs

-The following test jobs run in the GitLab pipeline:
+These test jobs run automatically in the GitLab pipeline:
-- all_browsers - this is a subset of tests that run for all browsers (Chromium, Edge, Chrome, Safari, and Firefox)
+- browser_tests - this is a subset of tests that run for all browsers (Chromium, Edge, Chrome, Safari, and Firefox)
-- chromium_tests - this is all of the remaining tests (except third party link tests) run on Chromium only
+- chromium_tests - this is all of the remaining tests (except third party link and visual regression tests) run on Chromium only

+These test jobs are available in the Gitlab pipeline to be manually run as needed:
-- platform_tests - this runs a downstream pipeline of the https://gitlab.com/eyeo/browser-extensions-and-premium/user-accounts/platform-team-tests and will eventually be phased out
+- platform_tests - this runs a downstream pipeline of https://gitlab.com/eyeo/browser-extensions-and-premium/user-accounts/platform-team-tests and will eventually be phased out
+- visual_regression_tests - these compare snapshots of pages against baseline snapshots

 Additionally there is a daily scheduled run of all tests on all browsers.

+## Investigating pipeline test fails

+Can download the artifacts for any test fails and use the trace.zip file from the test-results folder with https://trace.playwright.dev to view detailed results.

 ### Running tests locally